GuidanceOfGrace/CLASSIC-Fallout4/CLASSIC Readme.md

 **CLASSIC Readme.md** - The file that you're reading right now.

 **CLASSIC Data** - Folder with all files and data required for *CLASSIC.exe* to run.
-Needs to be in the same folder with *CLASSIC.exe*.
+Needs to be in the same folder with *CLASSIC.exe* OR in *CLASSIC Data* folder.

-**CLASSIC.exe** - Main exe for scanning your crash logs and game files.
+**CLASSIC.exe** - Main executable for scanning your crash logs and game/mod files.
 CLASSIC will automatically grab crash log files from your Script Extender folder and generate AUTOSCAN report files for them.
 After scanning completes, open any *-AUTOSCAN.md* file with a text editor (Notepad++ or similar) and read it.

 **CLASSIC Ignore.txt** - Configuration file for source scripts and the executable where you can add plugin names that you want CLASSIC to ignore.